chansen22/ResponseMonster/README.md

   Likelihood: 3

-3. Ability to learn “Ruby on Rails”.
-The learning curve could be challenging for us.

-  Priority Level: 8

-  Level of Impact: 7

-  How to Mitigate: Keep up on tutorials and reading.

-  Likelihood: 2

-4. Not enough testing, software could have bugs at release.
+3. Not enough testing, software could have bugs at release.

   Priority Level: 6